Jeansen/jeansen.github.io/_posts/2018-05-19-how-to-add-kernel-modules.markdown

 To have your hardware - in this case my keyboard - as soon available as possible, one can simply load modules into tne initramfs.

-For Debian based systems all available modules are stored in '/lib/modules/$(uname -r)/kernel/drivers/'.
-In this special case I needed the module '/lib/modules/$(uname -r)/kernel/drivers/hid/hid-logitech-hidpp.ko'.
+For Debian based systems all available modules are stored in `/lib/modules/$(uname -r)/kernel/drivers/`.
+In this special case I needed the module `/lib/modules/$(uname -r)/kernel/drivers/hid/hid-logitech-hidpp.ko`.

-To have it loaded at boot time, I had to add the module name (without the extnsions .ko) to '/etc/initramfs-tools/modules'.
+To have it loaded at boot time, I had to add the module name (without the extnsions .ko) to `/etc/initramfs-tools/modules`.

-Finally I had to update the initramfs with 'update-initramfs -u'.
+Finally I had to update the initramfs with `update-initramfs -u`.

-And that's it!
+And that`s it!

 NOTE: Should you get some warnings of missing firmwares, [see my other post](how-to-fix-possible-missing-firmware-warnings).